Getting Life Insurance With MS

 What If I’m Declined?

-Even if your life insurance application was declined by an insurer, you could still purchase life insurance through a guaranteed issue policy.
+Even if an insurer declined your life insurance application, you could still purchase life insurance through a guaranteed issue policy.

 What Is A Guaranteed Issue Policy?